nanograv/12p5yr_stochastic_analysis/README.md

  Authors: [Stephen Taylor](http://stevertaylor.github.io/), [Sarah Vigeland](https://github.com/svigeland), Joe Simon, [Bence Becsy](https://github.com/bencebecsy) and [Aaron Johnson](https://github.com/AaronDJohnson) for the [NANOGrav Collaboration](https://github.com/nanograv)

  Please send questions about this tutorial to `aaron.johnson (at) nanograv.org`

- If you are interested in working through this notebook, but do not want to install the software, we have prepared a related Google Colab notebook: https://colab.research.google.com/drive/1xft6F9nyoEHUVn1LbW-0qgXiiKDJuR3X#scrollTo=7kVh83a8w36s

- By copying this notebook, you can install the software to your own Google account and run the software without installation on your computer.

 ## Installing PTA software